cavingcrew/cavingcrew-all-event-matrix/README.md

 ## Custom Menu

 The `Menu.js` file creates a custom menu in the Google Sheets UI, providing easy access to various functions like marking attendance and refreshing data.
 This enhances the user experience by making key functions readily available within the spreadsheet interface.

-## Note on Security

-This README does not include sensitive information such as database credentials or API keys.
-Make sure to keep such information secure and not commit it to version control.
-The `CommonFunctions.js` file contains database connection details which should be properly secured.

 ## Contribution and Maintenance